robinarnesson/game-networking/README.md

 # game-networking

-A simple game-like networking program that use client-side prediction and entity interpolation.
+A simple game-like networking program that uses client-side prediction and entity interpolation.
 The project is based on Valves description of basic networking for the Source engine, read [here](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking).

 Watch demo:
 [http://youtu.be/A4RfSNtUu6c](http://youtu.be/A4RfSNtUu6c)